YugnatD/DigImpro/README.md

     - close(m,k)
         - m: matrix
         - k: structucual matrix (put 1 where you need)
+- hitormiss(m,b)
+	- m: matrix
+	- b: structural element (must be 0,1, or infinite for dont care)

 ## WARNING
 in TI BASIC the index of the matrix start from 1, not from 0.